WebThingsIO/onvif-adapter/README.md

 This add-on can be installed through the UI, via _Settings -> Add-ons -> +_.

+**NOTE:** If you are installing this add-on in a gateway you built yourself, your system will need to have [ffmpeg](https://www.ffmpeg.org/) installed.

 # Configuration

 When new devices are detected, they are added to the add-on's config with a blank username/password entry.
 Therefore, to configure each device, do the following: